Updated February 4, 2026

 Witnessing our dogs revel in the joy of running, jumping, and playing is what we love most about them.
-But these carefree moments can be significantly be affected by the onset of hip dysplasia.
+But these carefree moments can be significantly affected by the onset of hip dysplasia.
 Canine hip dysplasia is a common orthopedic issue that can significantly impact a dog's quality of life.
-The condition is characterized by an abnormal hip joint formation and affects various breeds, particularly larger dogs.
+This condition is characterized by an abnormal hip joint formation and affects various breeds, particularly larger dogs.

 Understanding Canine Hip Dysplasia